Are you putting off challenging tasks and action steps in order to do comfortable, pleasurable activities that won’t threaten your ego?

-It’s the end of January; one friend has already dropped two dress sizes . . . and another friend has already created a new business strategy.
+It’s the beginning of February; one friend has already dropped two dress sizes . . . and another friend has already created a new business strategy.
 How’s this possible?
 Like them, you set a few goals and resolutions for the new year . . . but nothing has changed.
 It’s the same

 Well, it’s likely that you haven’t taken any action steps toward accomplishing your goals.
 Am I right?
 Remember the saying by Antoine de Saint-Exupéry, “A goal without a plan is just a wish.”
 And the quote from Napoleon Hill, “A goal is a dream with a deadline.”
 So why do you keep finding other, less critical things to do?

 The word procrastination conjures up different images for each of us.
 If you’re fortunate enough not to be severely afflicted, you may see yourself cozy by the fireplace with a nice cup of tea instead of outside shoveling snow from the driveway . . . but for those of us who have a procrastination problem, it's a different scene.